 Ecosystem services are the benefits we, as humans, along with plants and animals can derive from the natural setting within an ecosystem.
 For example, some native plants provide shade, shelter, food, and water (provisioning) for pollinators like bees and therefore allow them to live and thrive while pollinating some of our very favorite foods like avocados or peaches.

-Wetlands do much of the same as those listed above, but they are home to tons of different species!
-They house algae, insects, plants, frogs, fish, birds and more, and then provide a place for larger species to come to drink, find food, etc. The ecosystem services provided by wetlands are endless and that is why they are sometimes referred to as nature's kidneys.
+Wetlands work similarly and support dozens of different species - algae, insects, plants, frogs, fish, birds, and more.
+They provide a place for larger animals to come drink, eat, make nests, and hide from predators.
+The ecosystem services provided by wetlands are endless and that is why they are sometimes referred to as nature's kidneys.

 For starters you can visit one of the aforementioned sites to learn even more about native plants, stormwater, wetlands, etc. You can then:

 - Plant your own rain garden (download detailed guidance in Rain Gardens Across Maryland)

 - Become a National Wildlife Foundation certified backyard habitat

 - Simply plant more natives and pollinator-friendly plants